Azzolino Bernardino della Ciaja

 Azzolino Bernardino della Ciaja (21 May 1671 – 15 January 1755) was an Italian organist, harpsichordist, composer and organ builder.

 Life

 Born in Siena, into a rich family, he was a member of the Pisan Cavalieri di S Stefano order.
 He lived in Pisa from 1703 and 1713, but kept strong connections with Florence.
-In 1713 he moved to Rome where he stayed till 1730.
-He moved then back to Pisa where he died.
+In 1713, he moved to Rome, where he stayed till 1730.
+He then moved back to Pisa, where he died.

-Expert in organ building, he worked on the organ of Santo Stefano dei Cavalieri, a large 5- manual and more than 60 stop organ.
+An expert in organ building, he worked on the organ of Santo Stefano dei Cavalieri, a large 5- manual and more than 60 stop organ.

 Very important are the Six Sonatas for Harpsichord published in Rome in 1727.